A full-grown California kingsnake can be about 3.5 feet long, though there are some cases in Mexico of the snake being almost twice this size.

 Appearance & Description

 California kingsnakes are fairly medium in size at just 2.5 to 3.5 feet long, though there are some cases of being much longer.
 In fact, in Mexico, there are some reports of these snakes reaching 78 inches (5.5 feet) long.
-The color of the cali snake varies with many morphs, though the pattern tends to be alternating dark and light bands.
+The color of the California king snake varies with many naturally occuring wild morphs, though the pattern tends to be alternating dark and light bands.
 The dark bands can be black or brown while the lighter bands are typically cream or white colors.
 While albino morphs are a little rarer, it adds to their appeal as a pet.
 They may also be a morph called high white, which gives them a completely white body that is speckled with black.
 Depending on the location, some morphs are striped along the length of their body instead of bands, often featuring a black body that is striped with yellow.

 How to identify a California kingsnake: